-- ECI_ENCODING: applies encodings from the list defined in the ECIEncodings enum.
+- ECI_ENCODING: applies encodings from the list defined in the ECIEncodings global property.

-To encode input data when the AUTO encoding mode is enabled, the library applies the encoding defined in the code_text_encoding property.
+To encode input data when the AUTO encoding mode is enabled, the library applies the encoding defined through the setCodeTextEncoding method.
 If the required encoding is not specified explicitly, UTF8 is applied.

-When the BYTES encoding mode is used, input information presented in a form of a plain byte stream is transformed into an array of symbols and then to a string.
+When the BYTES encoding mode is used, input information presented in a form of a plain byte stream is trasnformed to an array of symbols and then to a string.
 Digits from 0 to 255 can be encoded.
 If a byte stream contains digits larger than 255, this symbol gets encoded as two bytes in the UTF16LE encoding (the lower byte is put first).

 UTF_8_BOM and UTF_16_BEBOM Modes

-The library provides two special encoding modes called UTF_8_BOM and UTF_16_BEBOM, which serve to encode information according to UTF8 and UTF16BE specifications.
+The library provides two special encoding modes called UTF_8_BOM and UTF_16_BEBOM that serve to encode information according to UTF8 and UTF16BE specifications.
 A byte order mark (BOM) symbol is added as the first digit.
-The following code sample shows how to enable with the UTF_16_BEBOM encoding mode.

 Error Correction Level

 The QR Code group of barcode standards provides four types of Reed-Solomon error correction (EC).
-The error correction mechanism prescribes storing redundant data to facilitate automatic error detection and correction in the case of barcode image distortions or damages.
-To recover 1% of corrupted data, 2% redundancy is required.
+The error correction mechanism prescribes storing redundant data to facilitate automatic error detectiion and correctiion in the case of barcode image distortions or damages.
+Basically, to recover 1% of corrupted data, 2% redundancy is required.

-Following error correction levels are supported for QR Code symbologies.
+Following error correction levels are supported for QR Code.

-For all QR Code subtypes with the exception of Micro QR developers can use any error correction level.
-For Micro QR Code, different subtypes are compatible with specific EC levels only, i.e. M1 enables EC level L; M2 - levels L and M; M3 and M4 - levels L, M, and Q.
+For all QR Code subtypes with the exception of Micro QR, developers can use any error correction level.
+For Micro QR, different subtypes are compatible with specific EC levels only, i.e. M1 enables EC level L; M2 - levels L and M; M3 and M4 - levels L, M, and Q.

 Structured Append Mechanism

 QR Code types (except Micro QR) support the possibility to generate composite barcodes using the structured append mechanism.
 In this mode, the input data can be divided among different QR Code barcodes and then composed into a single image.
-Aspose.BarCode for Python via .NET does not enable distributing input barcode data across several QR Code barcodes; however, it allows creating a composite QR Code label manually.
-This can be done using the structured_append property of class QrParameters and class QrStructuredAppendParameters.
-This class provides the following properties:
+Aspose.BarCode for Node.js via Java does not enable distributing input barcode data across several QR Code barcodes; however, it allows creating a composite QR Code label manually.
+This can be done through the setStructuredAppend method passing an object of lass QrStructuredAppendParameters class.
+This class provides the following methods:

-- total_count - the number of barcodes in a composite QR Code image (can take values from 2 to 16)
+- setTotalCount - the number of barcodes in a composite QR Code image (can take values from 2 to 16)

-- sequence_indicator - the sequence number of the current barcode (starting from 0)
+- setSequenceIndicator - the sequence number of the current barcode (starting from 0)

-- parity_byte - a byte that serves as a checksum identifier.
+- setParityByte - a byte that serves as a checksum identifier.
 In the general case, it is calculated as XOR of all bytes in which UTF16BE symbols are encoded using two bytes

 Sample barcode images provided below have been created using the structured append mechanism.